Urethramancer/Seymour/README.md

 # Seymour
-A command line podcast downloader with subscription support.
+A command line podcast downloader.

 ## Installing
-Ensure you have Go 1.11 or newer, and run this from a shell:
+Ensure you have Go 1.16 or newer, and run this from a shell:

 ```
 go get -u github.com/Urethramancer/Seymour
 ```